-Invokes use of a catch multiplier, which is then entered as a parameter in the MG parameter section.
-The estimated value or fixed value of the catch multiplier is multiplied by the estimated catch before being compared to the observed catch:
+Invokes use of a catch multiplier, which is then entered as a parameter in the mortality-growth parameter section.
+The estimated value or fixed value of the catch multiplier is used to adjust the observed catch:

-- 0 = No catch multiplier used; and - 1 = Apply a catch multiplier which is defined as an estimable parameter in the control file after the cohort growth deviation in the biology parameter section.
+• 0 = No catch multiplier used; and

+• 1 = Apply a catch multiplier which is defined as an estimable parameter in the control file after the cohort growth deviation in the biology parameter section.
 The model's estimated retained catch will be multiplied by this factor before being compared to the observed retained catch.